 Information technology and services company Infosys, plans on having “33%-50%” of its workforce work from home permanently, with a return to work sometime in mid-2021.

 “We have to build an environment where the distributed and connected paradox works by facilitating remote collaboration at scale,” the company said in a statement.
 “We supported distributed remote working for the majority of our workforce, and from our experience, there are many essential ingredients to be remote-first.”

-The new guidelines allow all Microsoft employees to work less than 50% of the time remotely.
-Employees can also request approval from their managers to work remotely full time or even move to a new location, with salaries adjusted based on geography.
+The new guidelines, allow all Microsoft employees to work remotely less than 50% of the time.
+Employees can also request approval from their managers to work remotely full time, or even move to a new location, with salaries adjusted based on geography.